serbelga/compose-vectorize/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/dev.sergiobelda.compose.vectorize/compose-vectorize-core)](https://search.maven.org/search?q=g:dev.sergiobelda.compose.vectorize)

 A Kotlin Multiplatform library to generate `compose.ui.graphics.vector.ImageVector` from XML files.
 This library has the same behavior as AndroidX `material-icons` vector generator.
+It also supports themed attributed XMLs.

 Converts the XML files located in the `xml-images` folder and creates categories based on the folder division.